anikethj61/Computer-Networks-/README.md

 [What happens when you click a link](https://youtu.be/keo0dglCj7I)

-**Note: The videos might be a little advanced and will make sense when you get the hang of the subject, however what happens when you click a link is a very common question in interviews**
+**Note: The videos might be a little advanced and will make sense when you get the hang of the subject, however "what happens when you click a link" is a very common question in interviews**

 Informative videos on Networking, AI and other computer related topics and news - [Computerphile](https://www.youtube.com/user/Computerphile)